-- Vyvanse vs. Adderall comparison facts
+- Vyvanse vs. Adderall comparison of differences

-Vyvanse vs. Adderall comparison facts
+Vyvanse vs. Adderall comparison of differences

 Adderall and Vyvanse are amphetamines, which are stimulants that increase the level of important chemical messengers (neurotransmitters) in the brain.
 Amphetamines are used to treat attention-deficit hyperactivity disorder (ADHD) and narcolepsy.
 Vyvanse is approved to treat these disorders as well as moderate-to-severe binge eating disorder.